Axnjr/SEM7/BigDataAnalysis.md

 - Quota Sampling:
 The researcher ensures that certain characteristics are represented in the sample to a predetermined extent.
 For example, ensuring that the sample includes a specific number of males and females.

+# 7. Counting distinct elements in a stream:
+is a common problem in computer science, particularly in the context of big data and data streams.
+The goal is to determine the number of unique elements in a potentially infinite stream of data, where storing all elements is impractical due to memory constraints.

+- Naive Approach:
+Store all elements in a set and count the size of the set.
+Requires significant memory, making it impractical for large data streams.

+- Probabilistic Algorithms:
+    - Flajolet-Martin Algorithm Uses hash functions and bit patterns to estimate the number of distinct elements.
+It is efficient in terms of memory usage.

+    - HyperLogLog: An improvement over Flajolet-Martin, providing more accurate estimates with even less memory.

+### Applications

+- Network Traffic Analysis: Counting unique IP addresses.
+- Database Management: Estimating the number of distinct queries.
+- Web Analytics: Counting unique visitors to a website.